-Lacrosse: the Past through Tomorrow
+Lacrosse: the stories

-David Soul ("Hutch") is the Executive Director of the Canadian Lacrosse Hall of Fame.
+Articles and images here are posted from various sources by the Executive Director of the Canadian Lacrosse Hall of Fame.

 Dave Stewart-Candy is a resident of Surrey, British Columbia.
 Starting in May 2000, he has spent the past twenty years researching the statistical history of lacrosse, with a focus on the previously-undocumented 1882-1931 period when field lacrosse was the primary and popular version of the game in British Columbia.